 Abstract-Automatic liver segmentation from abdominal computed tomography (CT) images is a fundamental task in computer-assisted liver surgery programs.
 Recently, deep convolutional neural networks (CNNs) are served as the first choice in many volumetric segmentation tasks.
-However, the most used cross entropy loss treats each pixel independently and equally, which makes the network sensitive to fuzzy boundaries and heterogeneous pathologies.
-To address these issues, we propose an automatic segmentation framework based on a 3D CNN with a hybrid loss function.
+However, the most commonly used cross-entropy loss treats each pixel independently and equally, which makes the network sensitive to fuzzy boundaries and heterogeneous pathologies, especially when the data is scarce.
+In this work, we propose an automatic segmentation framework based on a 3D CNN with a hybrid loss function.
 The hybrid loss function consists of three parts.
-The first part is an adaptively weighted cross entropy loss, which pays more attention on misclassified pixels.
-The second part is an edge-preserved smoothness loss, which guarantees neighbouring pixels with the same label have similar outputs, while neighbouring pixels with different labels have dissimilar outputs.
+The first part is an adaptively weighted cross-entropy loss, which pays more attention on misclassified pixels.
+The second part is an edge-preserved smoothness loss, which guarantees that neighbouring pixels with the same label have similar outputs, while neighbouring pixels with different labels have dissimilar outputs.
 The third part of loss is a shape constraint used to model high level structure differences.
-In our experiments, we used data augmentation both in the training stage and the test stage.
-We extensively evaluated our method on the dataset of the the Segmentation of the Liver Competition 2007 (SLIVER07), and the Combined (CT-MR) Healthy Abdominal Organ Segmentation (CHAOS) Challenge.
+In our experiments, data augmentation is performed both in the training stage and the test stage.
+We extensively evaluated our method on two datasets: the Segmentation of the Liver Competition 2007 (Sliver07), and the Combined (CT-MR) Healthy Abdominal Organ Segmentation (CHAOS) Challenge.

-Index Terms-automatic liver segmentation, convolutional neural networks, hybrid loss, high level structure difference.
+Index Terms-automatic liver segmentation, convolutional neural networks, hybrid loss, high level shape constraint.

-I. INTRODUCTION
+I. Introduction

-CCURATE liver segmentation from three dimensional (3D) computed tomography (CT) is critical in many clinical applications, such as radiotherapy planning and post-operative assessment.
+Accurate liver segmentation on three dimensional (3D) computed tomography (CT) is critical in many clinical applications, such as treatment planning and postoperative assessment.
 However, the manual delineation on each slice of liver is a laborious and huge time-consuming process.
 As a result, manual segmentation is not suited for a busy clinical practice in high volume settings [1].
-In order to accelerate and facilitate diagnosis, therapy planning and monitoring, automatic liver segmentation is highly demanded [2].
+In order to accelerate and facilitate diagnosis, therapy planning and monitoring, fast and accurate automatic liver segmentation is highly demanded.

-Automatic liver segmentation from CT images is a very challenging task due to the wide variety of liver shapes, fuzzy boundaries, and the presence of various pathologies and high-intensity intrahepatic veins.
+Automatic liver segmentation from CT images is a very challenging task due to the wide variety of liver shapes, fuzzy boundaries, the presence of various pathologies and high-intensity intrahepatic veins.
+Fig. 1 shows some examples of CT images illustrating the challenges.
 To tackle these difficulties, extensive works have been proposed.
-Comprehensive surveys on liver CT image segmentation methods and techniques were presented by Campadelli et al. [3] and Mharib et al. [4].
-Heimann et al. [5] also presented a detailed comparison study between different methods for liver segmentation based on results from the "MICCAI 2007 Grand Challenge" workshop.
-Generally, all liver segmentation algorithms can be categorized into three classes according to the image features they work on, including gray level based methods, structure based methods and texture based methods [6].
+Comprehensive surveys on liver CT image segmentation methods and techniques were presented by Campadelli et al. [2] and Mharib et al. [3].
+Heimann et al. [4] also presented a detailed comparison study